Samsung/ONE/docs/runtime/core.md

 This module contains data structures of pure Neural Network models.
 The models from NN Packages or NN API are converted to these structures.

-- `Subgraphs` is the entire neural network model which is a group of subgraphs
+- `Subgraphs` is the entire neural network model which is a set of subgraphs
 - `Subgraph` consists of operands and operations
 - `Operand` (a.k.a.
 Tensor) has shape, data type, data and references to operations
 - `Operation` (a.k.a.
 Operator) has operation type, params and references to operands